Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

 It is important to realize that even though we are *re-initializing* the `Ovewview` program by calling its `init` function, there are more things we can do.
 For example, we can check that if the current page is already `Page.Overview`, then we do not re-initialize it and instead trigger a message to reload a specific part of the information.
 This way, that page doesn't lose its state unnecessarily.
 Just remember that you have full control over how these child programs are initialized or updated, this is the flexibility of The Elm Architecture.

 Now we can implement the final part which is the `render` function.
 First of all, let us implement a smaller rendering function to show the user interface of the `Home` page itself.
-I will call it `index` bacause we will call that function when `state.CurrentPage = Page.Index`
+I will call it `index` because we will call that function when `state.CurrentPage = Page.Index`

 This page simply checks whether the user of application has yet logged in or not, then proceeds to welcome the user by their username if they are logged in or welcoming an anonymous guest when a user has yet to login:
 ```fsharp